-From To-do List to Task Management Software
+From to-Do List to Task Management Software

 Everbody knows how to write a personal to-do list.
 But the key feature of modern (online) task managers is this: they allow everyone on the team to see, add, edit, and comment on tasks.

 This is crucial for collaboration, no matter if your team is in one place or distributed in remote locations and various time zones.
-It also makes the task manager a primary team communication tool because it captures so much information about the work at hand.
+It also makes the task manager a primary communication tool because it captures so much information about the work at hand.

-A side note on tools: It’s not so much the tool but the way your team makes use of it and adheres to certain conventions, or even a kind of protocol.
-That is why this guide is mainly concerned with one level of abstraction above using the specific tool of choice.
+A side note on tools: It’s not so much the tool but the way your team makes use of it and adheres to certain conventions, or a kind of protocol.
+That is why this guide is mainly concerned with a level of abstraction above using the specific tool of choice.

 Let’s start with the most important rule (or convention) here.